-CONVENTO DOS CAPUCHOS, SINTRA
+CONVENTO DOS CAPUCHOS, SINTRA:

 In 1560 Dom Alvaro de Castro, built the Convento dos Capuchos on behalf of his father Dom João de Castro.
 The Convent had other names: Convento de Santo Cruz da Serra da Sintra and Convento da Cortiça.
 William Beckford mentions the Cork Convent in his travel journal.